?

 Services Provided

-Lab Results
+Lab results

-Sometimes your doctor needs to take a sample of blood or urine either to discover what is wrong with you or to measure something in your blood so that the right medication is given to you.
+Sometimes a sample of blood or urine is needed to discover what is wrong with you or to measure something in your blood so that the right medication is given to you.
 These tests could be anything from blood sugar to a full blood count or a sample of tissue to test for cancer.
 While urine can generally be tested in the surgery, blood and other specimens are usually sent away for testing at a laboratory.
 Most results come back within 48 hours unless a very rare test is needed which has to go to a specialist lab further away when it might take a little longer.

-Sometimes your doctor needs to take a sample of blood or urine either to discover what is wrong with you or to measure something in your blood so that the right medication is given to you.
+Sometimes a sample of blood or urine is needed to discover what is wrong with you or to measure something in your blood so that the right medication is given to you.
 These tests could be anything from blood sugar to a full blood count or a sample of tissue to test for cancer.

 While urine can generally be tested in the surgery, blood and other specimens are usually sent away for testing at a laboratory.
 Most results come back within 48 hours unless a very rare test is needed which has to go to a specialist lab further away when it might take a little longer.

-Cervical Screening
+Cervical screening

 All women and people with a cervix aged 25 – 69 who have ever had intimate skin-to-skin contact or been sexually active should have regular cervical screening.
 This includes women who have been immunised against HPV.
 Together, regular screening and HPV immunisation provide the best protection against cervical cancer.
 There are now more options for how you have cervical screening done: a simple vaginal swab test for HPV, either done yourself or with help from a healthcare professional a cervical sample taken by a healthcare professional (used to be known as a smear test).
 Talk with your healthcare provider to decide which option is best for you.
 If HPV is found, you may need to have a follow-up test or be referred directly for colposcopy.
 If you’ve not yet had HPV testing, you should be screened 3 years after your last test (or 1 year if immune deficient).
 Once you have had an HPV test, and providing HPV is not found, your next screening will be in 5 years (or 3 years if immune deficient).
 For more information: Cervical screening | Time to Screen - National Screening Unit